Luxembourg Private Limited Liability Company (SARL)

 A business license is personal and granted to individuals by the Ministry of Middle Classes after being advised by a committee, which considers the applicant’s professional qualifications and respectability.
 For companies, the conditions relating to professional qualifications and respectability need to be fulfilled by an individual in charge of the direction or management of the company.

-Normally 1 week, however a priority claim can be requested.
+Normally one week; however, a priority claim can be requested.

 Corporate Income Tax